They say…

 The partnership proved ill fated.
 Baruth died suddenly in 1906, just two months before a massive earthquake devastated San Francisco.
 The brewery withstood the initial quake but was consumed by the fire that followed it – a dog grooming service stands on the site today.

-Schinkel rebuilt Anchor at 18th and Hampshire streets, the first of four sites in the general area of Potrero Hill where today’s brewery stands – these southeastern suburbs were favoured by relocating businesses as the underlying geology was more rocky and solid than the sandier neighbourhoods north of Market Street, and had suffered comparatively little earthquake damage.
+Schinkel rebuilt at 18th and Hampshire streets, the first of four sites in the general area of Potrero Hill where today’s brewery stands – these southeastern suburbs were favoured by relocating businesses as the underlying geology was more rocky and solid than the sandier neighbourhoods north of Market Street, and had suffered comparatively little earthquake damage.
 Only a year later Schinkel died too in a freak accident, run over by one of those characteristic City icons, a cable car.
 Two other Germans, Josef Krauss and August Meyer, then took over.

 Historic brick sign from previous site at rear of Anchor brewery, San Francisco.

-Prohibition wreaked far greater devastation on the industry than any earthquake or fire.
+Prohibition wreaked far greater devastation on the brewing industry than any earthquake or fire.
 There’s no record of Anchor’s activities during the dry years of 1920-33, though there are some suspicions that it continued operating illegally.
 In any case it became one of only 164 US breweries out of 1,392 to re-emerge once the madness was over, and the only remaining steam beer brewery in San Francisco.

-But now it faced a new challenge – the rise of the giant combines with their heavily marketed national brands, whose dominance increased ever more quickly after World War II.
+But now it faced a new challenge – the rise of the giant brewing combines with their heavily marketed national brands, whose dominance increased ever more quickly after World War II.
 The original rationale for steam beer was long gone, with technology now widely available to produce bland, though clean tasting, golden lagers that suited the streamlined and slickly branded ethos of the Big is Beautiful 1950s.

 Under Krauss and a new partner, Joe Allen, Anchor soldiered on at a new site at 17th and Kansas streets, having relocated again following another fire only a few months after repeal.
 But demand steadily dwindled, not encouraged by hygiene problems that frequently resulted in infected beer, and in 1959 Allen, who had outlived Krauss, shut up shop.
 The next year a new owner, Lawrence Steese, reopened Anchor on Bryant Street but was soon struggling to make it pay.